XPRNetwork/proton-cli/README.md

 FLAGS
-  -c, --class=<value>   The name of Typescript class for the contract -o, --output=<value>  The relative path to folder the the contract should be created.
+  -c, --class=<value>   The name of Typescript class for the contract -o, --output=<value>  The relative path to folder the the contract should be located.
 Current folder by default.
 ```

 _See code: [src/commands/contract/create.ts](https://github.com/ProtonProtocol/proton-cli/blob/v0.1.33/src/commands/contract/create.ts)_